aerenchyma/ProgramsInformationPeople/_sources/Iteration/TraversalandtheforLoopByIndex.rst

 You may also note that iteration by position allows the programmer to control the direction of the traversal by changing the sequence of index values.

+This example, which uses a specific list, rather than a result from the ``range`` function, works in a similar way:

 .. codelens:: ch08_8